openvinotoolkit/openvino_tensorflow/README.md

 ### Use pre-built packages

-Intel<sup>®</sup> OpenVINO™ integration with Tensorflow has two releases: one built with CXX11_ABI=0 and another built with CXX11_ABI=1.
+Intel<sup>®</sup> OpenVINO™ integration with TensorFlow has two releases: one built with CXX11_ABI=0 and another built with CXX11_ABI=1.
 TensorFlow packages available in PyPi are built with CXX11_ABI=0 and OpenVINO release packages are built with CXX11_ABI=1.
 To prevent ABI incompatibilities, we provide both packages built with CXX11_ABI=0 and CXX11_ABI=1.

 #### - Package built with CXX11_ABI=0

-Intel<sup>®</sup> OpenVINO™ integration with Tensorflow package built with ABI=0 is compatible with PyPi TensorFlow package 2.2.2.
-This OpenVINO integration with Tensorflow package comes with prebuilt libraries of OpenVINO version 2021.2.
+Intel<sup>®</sup> OpenVINO™ integration with TensorFlow package built with ABI=0 is compatible with PyPi TensorFlow package 2.2.2.
+This OpenVINO integration with TensorFlow package comes with prebuilt libraries of OpenVINO version 2021.2.
 The users do not have to install OpenVINO separately.
 This package supports Intel CPUs, Intel integrated GPUs and Intel<sup>®</sup> Movidius<sup>TM</sup> Vision Processing Units (VPUs).

 Users can use TensorFlow 2.2.2 from PyPi (`pip install -U tensorflow==2.2.2`).
 However, TensorFlow 2.2.2 package from PyPi does not have the latest security patches.
 We provide a ready-to-use TensorFlow package built with security patches using CXX11_ABI=0 and recommend users to use it to avoid any security issues.